 We feel all settled in, ready to keep growing and reaching new heights, and then something unexpected rocks our world.

 Test results await.

 We change jobs or prayerfully wait to find another.

-As women trying with all might to be the gardener and caretaker of our home, what do we do when the ground is uprooted, the weeds are taking over, or the watering has seemed absent?
+As women trying with all might to be the gardener and caretaker of our home, what do we do when the ground is uprooted, the weeds are taking over, or a drought seems to have settled over our claim?